BaronLip/redux_by_tania_rascia/README.md

 # redux_by_tania_rascia

+## STATUS
+~~Updated to use RTK but PostsPage does not return any posts.~~ Should complete the other components in the walkthrough separately.
+Based on lack of knowledge on Redux Toolkit, recommend using standard format of reducers and actions first.

 ## NOTES
 `index.js`
 The terminology of "external", "local", and "assets" is perfect.
 I struggled with what terms to use while organizing imports on my own.
 "Local" may also work as "internal" in my mind.